Pennsylvania State Parks

 This national park extends over 70,000 acres, with the most well-known feature being the Delaware Water Gap, which is over 1,000-feet deep.
 Hike part of The Appalachian Trail and explore the forest, river, and ravines along with historic villages.

-George W. Childs Park
+George W. Childs Park (Closed indefinitely due to major storm damages)

 Silver Lake Road, Dingmans Ferry, PA (31 miles away / 52 minutes)